asparuh-krastev/softuni-kpk/README.md

 Please download homework assignments and materials from the subfolders.

-Please create a folder with your name inside any howork folder and commit your homework.
+Please create a folder with your name inside any homework folder and commit your homework.